janmeshjs/DevOps-GuideMap/README.md

 ![Image Alt Text](DevOpsGuidemap.drawio.png)

-## Best Practices

-Discover industry-proven best practices for implementing DevOps methodologies effectively.
-Learn how to optimize collaboration, streamline processes, and achieve continuous integration and delivery.

 ## Tools and Technologies

 Look for essential tools and technologies used in DevOps practices.
 From version control to containerization and automation, find resources to master these technologies.